Care Work with BaptistCare

 - Some providers (such as BaptistCare) offer paid traineeships to support you in obtaining this qualification.

-Home care workers support older people in their own homes by providing personal care (such as showering and dressing), domestic assistance (meals, cleaning, laundry), and transport to appointments.
+Home care workers (including home care assistants) support older people in their own homes by providing personal care (such as showering and dressing), domestic assistance (meals, cleaning, laundry), and transport to appointments.

 Most roles don’t require formal qualifications, with training provided instead.
 You’ll need an insured vehicle, a valid driver’s licence, current vaccinations, relevant experience or transferable skills, and a willingness to learn.